pkohlmann1/eOptPlugin/README.md

 ## Installation

-There are two ways to set up the plugin locally:
+Follow these steps to set up the plugin locally:

-1. Clone the github repository
    1. Clone the repository
    2. Open the eOptPlugin project as a gradle project
    3. Start the plugin by running the "Run plugin" configuration
    4. Open any Java project in the "Test IDE" that opens up

-2. Download the .jar

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].